Understanding Security Groups

-For example you can have a Security Group called 'Legal' with User 'Judy Weeks' assigned to it.
-You can then apply this Security Group to a Contract record and only the User 'Judy Weeks' can see that Contract record.
+For example, you can have a Security Group called 'Legal' with the User 'Judy Weeks' assigned to it.
+You can then apply this Security Group to a Contract record, and only the User 'Judy Weeks' can see that Contract record.

 Creating a Security Group

 Navigate to Configuration > Security > Security Groups.

 Key points to note:

 - By default, all data created will be visible to all Users, each record will be assigned the default Security Group of 'Everyone'.
 All Users by default are assigned to this Group and the Security Group cannot be deleted, but a user can be removed from the Group.